Faye Bryson: Central Coast Mariners

 In September 2023, Bryson joined A-League Women club Central Coast Mariners.
 She scored her first goal for the club against Melbourne Victory on 26 November 2023, scoring in the 71st minute.
 Bryson made 21 league appearances during her time with the club.

 Sydney FC

 In September 2024, Bryson joined A-League Women club Sydney FC.
 In June 2025, the club announced she would not be retained for next season.
 Bryson left after playing 17 league matches for the club.

 Personal life

 Bryson supports Liverpool, but joined Everton in order to develop better as a youth player.

-Bryson is in a relationship with Kyah Simon.
+Bryson is in a relationship with Hibernian teammate Kyah Simon.